Dean of the Faculty of Humanities, Professor of Medieval History

 When studying for my PhD I began to collect the names of soldiers.
 They were on file cards in those days, but thanks to an award from the British Academy in 1988 I started to create a computer database.
 This proved extremely useful in preparing my entries for the Oxford Dictionary of National Biography, and I was also able to supply information on military careers to the History of Parliament Trust, other 15th-century historians, and genealogists.
 But I had not collected the names of the archers because there were so many.
 My research student, Adrian Bell, was able to look at both men-at-arms as well as archers for his doctorate on the armies of 1387 and 1388, and showed just how valuable a computer-based study could be.

 We won three-year research grant (2006-9) from the Arts and Humanities Research Council to investigate The Soldier in the Later Middle Ages, 1369-1453.
 The Research Assistants on the project were Dr Andy King, a specialist on the Anglo-French border wars, and Dr David Simpkin, who has worked on the armies of Edward I and Edward II.
-The project student, Adam Chapman, studied for a PhD on the contribution of the Welsh to 'English' armies.
+The project student, Adam Chapman, studied for a PhD on the contribution of the Welsh to 'English' armies and his book The Welsh Soldier came out in 2015 (Boydell).

 Our aim was to create a database of all known soldiers, not simply those serving in France, and to use it to examine whether we could speak of professional soldiers in this period.
 There has been a tendency to say that this was something which began in the early modern period but our book (The Soldier in Later Medieval England, OUP 2013.
 This is also available as an e-book) will reveal how well developed it was in the fourteenth and fifteenth centuries.

-We have given many talks on the subject in the UK, USA and France.
-You will see some of our findings on the website (especially Soldier profiles).
-I am also continuing to publish on the English in Normandy and now extending my interest into Gascony with an exciting on-line project involving Kings College London and the University of Keele.
-I am also researching Henry V before his accession (21 March 2013) looking at his finances and at the origins of the stories of his youthful misbehaviour.
+I am also continuing to publish on the English in Normandy and have extended my interest into Gascony with an on-line project on the Gascon rolls.
+I am also researching Henry V before his accession (21 March 1413) looking at his finances and at the origins of the stories of his youthful misbehaviour.
+You can read some of my conclusions in my Henry V in the Penguin Monarchs series (2015).

-You can watch there the podcast of the conference held in February 2010 concerning the recently discovered site of the battle.
-I have worked extensively on the armies of Richard and Henry at the battle, and the book of the project (Bosworth: A Battlefield Rediscovered, by Glenn Foard and Anne Curry, was published by Oxbow books in August 2013).
+I have worked extensively on the armies of Richard and Henry at the battle, and the book of the project (Bosworth: A Battlefield Rediscovered, by Glenn Foard and Anne Curry, was published by Oxbow books in 2013).

 I forgot to mention that I was also one of the editors of the Parliament Rolls of Medieval England, being responsible for the 1422-53 section.
-You can buy the CD of this on Amazon, and it is now available on British History on-line (by subscription).
+This is now available on British History on-line (by subscription).
 I have also worked on the military experience of the Speakers of the Commons.

 Areas of postgraduate supervision